CIRAIG/IWP_Reborn/Methodology/Land use.md

 2. An unspecified land use type is derived by averaging all land use types together, using their respective land cover areas as weighting.
 The unspecified land use type is thus composed of around ~55% pasture/meadows - ~29% forests - 16% crops (annual and permanent) - <0.01% urban.
+3. A land use type "Sealed area" was created to represent urban area where all biodiversity is displaced.
+This is different from the "Artificial areas" where some biodiversity persists.
+For instance, on a mineral extraction site, some biodiversity persists while in an industrial zone or on the road itself, there is no biodiversity at all.
+Sealed area was thus attributed a CF of 1 PDF.
-3. Whenever no data in Chaudhary et al. (2015) was available for a given land use type in a given biome (e.g.,urban areas in the desert), the global average value was attributed.
+4. Whenever no data in Chaudhary et al. (2015) was available for a given land use type in a given biome (e.g.,urban areas in the desert), the global average value was attributed.
 While this might be less scientific than keeping the absence of value, the latter yields null CFs for certain land use types in certain countries (e.g., urban areas in the United Arab Emirates), which is too extreme to keep.